Naman281004/BrainSeg-Web/README.md

 ### 6. Running the Application

 Ensure both the backend and frontend servers are running in separate terminals.
 The application will be accessible at `http://localhost:5173`.

----

-## Live Demo Instructions

-The live demo allows you to test the application's core functionality without needing to register an account or upload your own files.

-1. Click the **"Live Demo"** button on the homepage.
-2. Select one of the pre-configured demo cases from the dropdown menu.
-3. The application will automatically load the necessary files and process them.
-4. View the results and generate a sample PDF report.

-The backend server must be running for the demo to work, as it still performs the AI processing.